encse/adventofcode/README.md

-   # Advent of Code (2015-2023)
+   # Advent of Code (2015-2024)
    C# solutions to the [Advent of Code](https://adventofcode.com) problems.

    <a href="https://adventofcode.com"><img src="2023/calendar.svg" width="80%" /></a>

+   I'm making a [website](https://aoc.csokavar.hu) out of this.

-   You can freely use my framework, it's probably easiest to start out from the https://github.com/encse/adventofcode-template repository.
+   You can use my framework, it's probably easiest to start with the https://github.com/encse/adventofcode-template repository.

    I put a lot of effort into my solutions.
 They are not super effective or super short, but hopefully more readable.
 I aim for clarity.

    Like what you see?
-Consider [supporting](https://github.com/sponsors/encse) my work.
+Consider [supporting](https://github.com/sponsors/encse).

    ## Dependencies
    - Based on `.NET 9` and `C# 13`.